What is the price of recruitment agency sercies? How much does it cost to work with a recruitment agency?

 This is why companies ask agencies so frequently at the beginning of their market analysis about their financial expectations as they need to plan the necessary recruitment budgets.

-The price of a recruitment service, like any other service, has many components.
+Like any other service, has many components.
 For this reason recruitment agencies are rather reluctant to answer this question without knowing more about the client’s needs (and we don’t talk only about job summary).

 - The pricing will look different when the client expects: